ravelsirrom/learnGit/README.md

 # learnGit
 A list of commands to learn/remmeber to use.
-Must remember to write down and never forget instead of trying to remmeber.
+Must remember to write down and never forget instead of trying to remmeber.<br>

 ## bash
 ls <br>